jackcrane/crm-kit/docs/blocks/access/login.md

 Users need to be able to login to view your CRM.
 Providing secure, reliable access to your CRM is critically important to the utility of your application.

-CRM Kit provides 2 methods for authenticating users:
-- A user-facing login endpoint that you can hit from your application's frontend
-- A backend endpoint that allows you to requisition an access token on behalf of another user.

 :::tip

 This documentation page is very technical and is a detailed overview of the login process.
 Visit the [Login Builder](/blocks/access/login-builder.html) page for a step-by-step guide for building a login form for your application.